Memories I Can No Longer Silence

 “Memories I Can No Longer Silence” and “The Roles We Play” were two striking exhibitions by Guendouz Bensidhoum in late 2022.
 Both took place in Créteil, France where the artist grew up.
 Here, the ATD Volunteer Corps member eloquently describes three of his paintings.

 These paintings depict the lives of people in the neighborhood where I grew up, a transit estate1 just 13 kilometers from Paris.

 As I child, I remember how neat the lawns were.
 In the middle of each there was planted in the ground an enameled sign.
 “Lawn out of bounds.
-Anyone walking on the grass will be finished.”
+Anyone walking on the grass will be fined.”
 If we threw a ball too far and it landed on the lawn, the caretaker’s whistle would interrupt the game.

 When someone hung washing at the windows, there was the threat of a fine too.
 This was how they tried to impose order on families who had no choice but to break the rules.
 How could you not play ball in the courtyard when there was nowhere else to play?
-How could a family of six-eight people dry their laundry in buildings too small to have a utility room?
+How could a family of six to eight people dry their laundry in buildings too small to have a utility room?

 Hopes and dreams, doomed to failure

 My parents were immigrants who always planned to return home to Algeria.
 When they had enough money they would go.
 Most important, after their children were educated they would go.
 They would go when each child had the “Certificate of Professional Aptitude” that could support Algeria’s development and help them re-integrate there.

 It was an illusion.
 Like most immigrants, our parents had to resign themselves to abandoning this plan.
 In the meantime, school in their eyes was the symbol of success.
 It meant so much because, like almost all adult immigrants in the neighborhood, they themselves could neither read nor write.